ravigahlla/tldr/README.md

 - ~~set a cron job to either run at a specific time, or ping my email and send me a summary~~
 - ~~deal with rich-content email (embedded video, audio) summarization~~
 - ~~split up methods into different related files (or create a class to handle)~~
-- create a test flag, which will reference variables with various test values (and then a "PROD" state, which will make it ready for public-use)
+- create a test flag, to reference variables with various test values (and then a "PROD" state, which will make it ready for public-use), and cut down on the OpenAI cost by using smaller test articles
 - better handle error handling in the try catch code properly (openai.error doesn't exist, so need to find updated version)
 - make this server interactive: I can email back a reply, and then get a response, if I want to dig deeper
 - setup another email handle (e.g., 'summarizerbot@')?